Urbilaterian

-The urbilaterian (from German ur- 'original') is the hypothetical last common ancestor of the bilaterian clade, i.e., all animals having a bilateral symmetry.
+The urbilaterian (from German ur- 'original') is the unattested last common ancestor of the bilaterian clade, i.e., all animals having a bilateral symmetry.

 Appearance

-Its appearance is a matter of debate, for no representative has been (or may or may not ever be) identified in the fossil record.
+Its appearance is a matter of debate, since no representative has been (or may ever be) identified in the fossil record.
 Two reconstructed urbilaterian morphologies can be considered: first, the less complex ancestral form forming the common ancestor to Xenacoelomorpha and Nephrozoa; and second, the more complex (coelomate) urbilaterian ancestral to both protostomes and deuterostomes, sometimes referred to as the "urnephrozoan".
 Since most protostomes and deuterostomes share features — e.g. nephridia (and the derived kidneys), through guts, blood vessels and nerve ganglia— that are useful only in relatively large (macroscopic) organisms, their common ancestor ought also to have been macroscopic.
 However, such large animals should have left traces in the sediment in which they moved, and evidence of such traces first appear relatively late in the fossil record — long after the urbilaterian would have lived.
-This leads to suggestions of a small urbilaterian (around 1 mm) which is the supposed state of the ancestor of protostomes, deuterostomes and acoelomorphs.
+This leads to suggestions of a small urbilaterian (around 1 mm), which is the supposed state of the ancestor of protostomes, deuterostomes and acoelomorphs.